 Fake influencers are social media users who initially seem like influencers.
 Most brands can’t afford to work with major celebrities, but that’s fine, micro-influencers can be just as effective to work with.
 But only if their influence is real.

-Some people have chosen to take major shortcuts to becoming a real influencer, and other times a group of less than scrupulous people create a person who doesn’t even really exist.
-In both cases their followings are made up of fake accounts and bots and so they don’t actually have any kind of meaningful sway over many real people at all, making them useless to you.
+Some people have chosen to take major shortcuts to become a real influencer, and other times a group of less than scrupulous people create a person who doesn’t even really exist.
+In both cases, their followings are made up of fake accounts and bots and so they don’t actually have any kind of meaningful sway over many real people at all, making them useless to you.